Uplift » Can My Lawyer Cash My Settlement Check?

 24 Hours Icon

-What To Do If Your Attorney Refuses to Give You Copies of the Final Accounting?
+What to Do If Your Attorney Refuses to Give You Copies of the Final Accounting

 If your lawyer refuses to give you a copy of the check or the final accounting, this gives you cause for legal action against the law firm.